Hygiene

 Why Does My Cat Have So Much Ear Wax?

 Most cats produce minimal ear wax, so an excessive amount in your kitty’s ears could indicate an infection or the presence of ear mites.
 The most common ear condition in cats is otitis externa, an infection of the outer ear canal.
-And the most common cause of otitis externa is the ear mite.
-Another culprit behind otitis externa is the proliferation of a fungus (yeast) known as Malassezia.
-This yeast normally resides in a cat’s ears but sometimes overgrows when conditions in the ear change.
+The most common cause of otitis externa is the ear mite.

 What Are Ear Mites?